 The primary mission of the Athens-Clarke County Communications Division is to provide the vital and necessary communications link between the citizens and emergency service providers in Athens-Clarke County.
 The Communications Division is headed by Captain Keith Kelley.
-The division is staffed by a captain, a training coordinator, six communication supervisors, and 25 communications officers and senior communications officers.
+The division is staffed by a captain, a training coordinator, five communication supervisors, and 25 communications officers and senior communications officers.
 The Communications Division is responsible for the dispatch responsibilities for the Police Department, Athens-Clarke County Fire Department, and Clarke County Sheriff's Office.
 The Communications Division staff answers incoming emergency 9-1-1 calls and non-emergency calls for the Police Department.

 The Communications Division is vital to our public safety mission as well as the safety of our officers.
 The Communications Center operates 24 hours a day, seven days a week.